aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - copy over the config files as suggested in the output

-### Simulate a node failure
+### simulate a node failure
-- shutdown docker on node that shows 'IS LEADER' set to true `sudo systemctl stop docker.service`
+- shutdown docker on node that shows 'is leader' set to true `sudo systemctl stop docker.service`

 - check the logs to see updates referring to leader loss.

 - view the status using etcdctl

-# **4. Provision underlying infrastructure to deploy a Kubernetes cluster**
+# **4. provision underlying infrastructure to deploy a kubernetes cluster**

-- cloud, multi-cloud, on-premises, hybrid, combinaton thereof.
+- cloud, multi-cloud, on-premises, hybrid, sbc's, etc., combinaton thereof.
 - possibly not tested in the exam ... review

-- you can download kubernetes and deploy a Kubernetes cluster on a local machine, in your own data centre, into a public cloud.
-- public cloud providers also offer managed Kubernetes services if you do not want to manage the cluster yourself (e.g. Elastic Kubernetes Service from AWS or Google Kubernetes Engine from google).
+- public cloud providers - managed kubernetes services - if you do not want to manage the cluster yourself (e.g. elastic kubernetes service from aws or google kubernetes engine from google).
-- For critical workloads to run on a production-grade set up see [https://kubernetes.io/docs/setup/production-environment/]
+- for critical workloads to run on a production-grade set up see [https://kubernetes.io/docs/setup/production-environment/]

-# **5. Perform a version upgrade on a Kubernetes cluster using kubeadm**
+# **5.  perform a version upgrade on a kubernetes cluster using kubeadm**
 - [https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/]

 - if you build your cluster with kubeadm, you also have the option to upgrade